 Mark Pawsey is the MP for Rugby.
 On the 20th anniversary of the Genocide he reflects on his experience of visiting Rwanda with the Conservative Party’s Project Umubano, a charity supporting development in the country.
-He also explores the use of sport as a tool for unity and reconciliation and how we in the UK can support this.

 It was the end of a warm evening at the textile factory where I had spent the day talking to the marketing manager about their product range and pricing.
 We had just finished playing a football match, where my team was made up of colleagues from the project I had joined, and we were up against the works’ team.
 From memory, we scraped a two all draw.
 We were all shaking hands with the opposition when one of their players asked me in broken English, ‘What can you do to help us?’